RafaelVidaurre/multiplayer-game-client/README.md

 ### Rest Phase
-This phase happens right after the `Execution Phase` is finished, and it is here where `Rest Time` is substracted from `Player Units`.
-After a `Rest Phase`, the all `Player Units` will have a `Rest Time` defined by the following logic in pseudo-code:
+This phase happens right after the `Execution Phase` is finished, and it is here where `Rest Time` is substracted from `Units`.
+After a `Rest Phase`, the all `Units` will have a `Rest Time` defined by the following logic in pseudo-code:

 ```
-PlayerUnitRestTime = PlayerUnitRestTime - MinimumPlayerUnitRestTime
+unitRestTime = unitRestTime - MinimumUnitRestTime
 ```

 The `Rest Phase` could be decided to be an actual *visible* face or an internal phase which happens without the user knowing (giving the effect of the `Execution Phase` going right back to `Planning Phase` without delay)